Clinical Anatomical Terminology

 If you would like to submit a term for consideration, or to provide feedback on this site, please use the feedback form to send a message to Dr. Tom Gest, Department of Medical Education, Texas Tech University Health Sciences Center Paul L. Foster School of Medicine.

-Suggested global changes for the next edition of Terminologia Anatomica:
+Suggested global changes made for the updated edition of Terminologia Anatomica:

-Both UK English and American English spelling should be used, so that word searches can be done with either spelling. (i.e. oesophagus/esophagus, coeliac/celiac, caecum/cecum, fibres/fibers, etc.)
+Both UK English and American English spelling are listed, so that word searches can be done with either spelling. (i.e. oesophagus/esophagus, coeliac/celiac, caecum/cecum, fibres/fibers, etc.)

-Terms that are hyphenated should also be listed as non-hyphenated, so that word searches can be done on either spelling. (i.e. gastro-omental/gastroomental)
+Terms that are hyphenated are also listed as non-hyphenated, so that word searches can be done on either spelling. (i.e. gastro-omental/gastroomental)

-"Muscle" should be added to the English translation of every muscle, since it is part of the term.
-This is already done for arteries, veins, nerves, etc.
+"Muscle" is added to the English translation of every muscle, since it is part of the term.
+This is consistent with the format for arteries, veins, nerves, etc.